epachols/readmeGenNode/README.md

 # readmeGenNode
-A node/js readme generator for projects.
+A node-based markdown file generator for projects, made for node/js.